Bank of Baroda

-Bank of Baroda (BOB or BoB) is an central public sector bank under the ownership of Ministry of Finance, Government of India.
-It is headquartered in Vadodara, Gujarat.
-It is the second largest public sector bank in India after State Bank of India, with 132 million customers, a total business of US$218 billion, and a global presence of 100 overseas offices.
-Based on 2019 data, it is ranked 1145 on Forbes Global 2000 list.
+Bank of Baroda (BOB or BoB) is an Indian public sector bank headquartered in Vadodara, Gujarat.
+It is the second largest public sector bank in India after State Bank of India.
+Based on 2025 data, it is ranked 455 on the Forbes Global 2000 list.

 The Maharaja of Baroda, Sayajirao Gaekwad III, founded the bank on 20 July 1908 in the princely state of Baroda, in Gujarat.
 The Government of India nationalized the Bank of Baroda, along with 13 other major commercial banks of India, on 19 July 1969 and the bank was designated as a profit-making public sector undertaking (PSU).

 History

 In 1908, Sayajirao Gaekwad III, set up the Bank of Baroda (BoB), with other stalwarts of industry such as Sampatrao Gaekwad, Ralph Whitenack, Vithaldas Thakersey, Lallubhai Samaldas, Tulsidas Kilachand and NM Chokshi.
 Two years later, BoB established its first branch in Ahmedabad.
 The bank grew domestically until after World War II.
 Then in 1953 it crossed the Indian Ocean to serve the communities of Indians in Kenya and Indians in Uganda by establishing a branch each in Mombasa and Kampala.
 The next year it opened a second branch in Kenya, in Nairobi, and in 1956 it opened a branch in Tanzania at Dar-es-Salaam.
 Then in 1957, BoB took a big step abroad by establishing a branch in London.
 London was the center of the British Commonwealth and the most important international banking center.
 In 1958 BoB acquired Hind Bank (Calcutta; est. 1943), which became BoB's first domestic acquisition.